erdem-aslan/bus/README.md

 It handles the framing, reliability of connections (tcp|udp|ws (websocket) endpoints), throttling (all endpoints) and  ordered delivery (all endpoints) of messages.

-Although, messaging structure is defined via protobuf, since protobuf supports JSON, serialization and deserialization may be in JSON format for http|https endpoints if desired.
+Although, messaging structure is defined via protobuf, since protobuf supports JSON, serialization and deserialization may be in JSON format for http|https|ws endpoints if desired.

 All exposed messaging methods / functions are, unless explicitly documented, work asynchronously.
 In Bus, everything is a 'Promise'.